 - a well-supported QA process that’s engaged throughout the process and clear on the functionality that needs to be tested

-Only when all these things are in place, will First Time Pass Rate be optimised.
-As such, it is a good overall Agile software delivery KPI.
+When all of these things are in place, First Time Pass Rate can be optimised.
+As such, it’s a good overall Agile software delivery KPI.

-First Time Pass Rate is often considered in tandem with a similar quality metric, Return Rate (%).
+First Time Pass Rate is often considered in tandem with Return Rate (%), a similar quality metric.
 The exact definition of both these software delivery metrics are shown below:

 As shown in the example First Time Pass Rate summary chart below, First Time Pass Rate can easily be tracked over time as part of an ongoing continuous improvement initiative.

-It is a powerful software delivery metric as it is meaningful when aggregated (e.g. at tribe, programme, release train level).
-It is also critical at delivery team level and should become a core agile metric for review in team retrospectives and other team effectiveness and planning meetings.
+It is a powerful software delivery metric as it is meaningful when aggregated (e.g. at tribe, programme, and release train level).
+It is also critical at the delivery team level and should become a core Agile metric for review in team retrospectives and planning meetings.

 As discussed above, First Time Pass Rate is most illuminating when viewed in tandem with other delivery metrics relating to the effectiveness of the team – as it is so affected by interdependencies within the team.
 Other relevant team metrics include:

-- Measures of backlog health such as Story Points Ready For Dev
+- Measures of backlog health such as Story Points Ready For Development

 - WIP (the number of work items started but not completed at any one time)

-- Sprint completion % – a measure of the overall dependability of the team and its ability to hit its sprint goals
+- Sprint Completion Rate – a measure of the overall dependability of the team and its ability to hit its Sprint goals

 Key use cases